 It depends a bit on what you shot on – but these are some of our most common options:

 A pre-conformed HD ProRes 422 HQ quicktime or DNxHD/ DNxHD quicktime (or MXF) + EDL.
-This .mov is to have guide audio, without supers, and any tricky transitions/split screens etc separated into elements strung out at the end.
+This .mov is to have guide audio, without supers or LUTs, and any tricky transitions/split screens etc separated into elements strung out at the end.
 Dissolves are fine to stay in.
 It’s better without fades to black as they can be reapplied cleanly back on top of the grade later.
-(This is different to dissolves betwee two images which are fine to stay in).
+(Dissolves between two images which are fine to stay in).
 We can also accept a 2K or 4K ProRes file but it will take longer to upload/ download as these will be much larger files.
+If shot on RED the exported colour space should be LOG.

 A Da Vinci Resolve project file (.drp) and a media managed package (required source media only with handles) and an offline reference with guide audio & BITC.

-This is our preference because it has been pre-conformed in Resolve and any issues such as frame rates, speed changes or missing shots have been resolved prior to the commencement of the grade.
-Please note the conform should be completed in Resolve v18.5.1 (as of September 2023).
+This is our other preference because it has been pre-conformed in Resolve and any issues such as frame rates, speed changes or missing shots have been resolved prior to the commencement of the grade.
+Please note the conform should be completed in Resolve v19 (as of October 2024).

 A hard drive with source media/ rushes, an XML and an offline reference with guide audio & BITC.
 You may want to do it this way if you require source resolution files for a 2K DCP for example.
 Sometimes people provide an XML which does not link to the source rushes and there is a lot of troubleshooting involved during the grade time before we can even commence the grade.
 That is why it’s our third preference!
 This option will require a physical hard drive delivered to us.